ls1intum/Artemis/docs/user/assessment.rst

 --------------------

 Automatic assessment is available for programming and quiz exercises.
 For quiz exercises, this is the only mode of assessment available.
-Artemis automatically grades students' submissions after the quiz deadline has passed.
+Artemis automatically grades students' submissions after the quiz due date has passed.
 See the section about :ref:`quiz` for more information about this.

-For programming exercises, this is done via instructor-written test cases that are run for each submission either during or after the deadline.
+For programming exercises, this is done via instructor-written test cases that are run for each submission either during or after the due date.
 See the section about :ref:`programming` for detailed information about this.
 Instructors can enable complaints for automatically graded programming exercises.